 The pandemic has further exposed these deficiencies, with many services unable to restore pre-COVID activity levels or service models.
 To respond to this, we reviewed services that are in urgent need of attention so we can develop a set of plans to support key services over the medium-term.

-A public consultation ran for 12 weeks from Monday 2 June 2025 to Sunday 31 August 2025.
+A public consultation ran for 13 weeks from Thursday 29 May 2025 to Sunday 31 August 2025.
 During the consultation we sought the views of our communities on the proposed options for change across nine clinical services.
-The Health Board and an independent company, Opinion Research Services, are now reviewing around 4,000 responses to a questionnaire as well as feedback from events and engagement activities.
+Information about the consultation, including consultation documentation in accessible formats, is available on our dedicated consultation webpages (opens in new tab)

 You can read more background information on this project on our dedicated webpage, here (opens in new tab).